aphoenix/split-testing/README.md

 Also, you must remember to include the `analytics=true` flag in your javascript code.

+##### Example

-Here's how we would test changing the color of `<button class="test_button">Add To Cart</button>` from green to orange.
-Let's assume our `button` is already green in our current theme.
+This is how we would test changing the color of `<button class="test_button">Add To Cart</button>` from green to orange.
+Let's assume our `button.test_button` is already green in our current theme.
 Therefore, green is our control version.

-However, since we don't need to change the color for version 1, because it's already green, we must still check to see if `$('button.test_button')` exsists in the DOM, and if so, trigger the `analytics=true` flag to send our Custom Variable data to google analtyics.
+However, since we don't need to change the color for version 1, because it's already green, we must still check to see if `$('button.test_button')` exsists in the DOM, and if so, trigger the `analytics=true` flag to send our Custom Variable data to google analtyics for the control version.

 ##### Version Code 1
 ```Javascipt